ninech/homebrew-qt/README.md

 ### It can't find `cmake`

 You did not read the homebrew caveats then.
 Run `brew info qt5` to read them again.

+## Updating the bottle

+Clone this repository and run `./update.sh`.
+It will tell you what to do.